This post may contain affiliate links.

 US dollars in Costa Rica

-Note- the Euro is not widely accepted in cash in Costa Rica, so it’s better to convert your Euros to dollars before arriving in country.
+Note- the Euro is not widely accepted in cash in Costa Rica, so it’s better to convert your Euros to dollars before arriving in the country.

 Related post: Guide To Costa Rican Fruit